-Our Speed Circuit Sprint events is where you can show up once you have the necessary license / membership to give it a go.
+Our Circuit Sprint events is where you can show up once you have the necessary licence / membership to give it a go.
 Countless have started here (and still race here every month) who have gone to Club Days, National race meetings, Hillclimbs, Street Sprints, the lot.

 You can hit 200km/h + down the front straight at Ruapuna – but you’ll learn a lot more by negotiating hairpins / cambered corners / your own skills – the lot.

-Being ready for this type of racing involves a bit of preperation though – you need a Club Membership (track), a Motorsport NZ M Grade License (minimum), plus having your car to Schedule A – including fire extinguisher mounted by a metal bracket.
+Being ready for this type of racing involves a bit of preparation though – you need a Full Club Membership, a Motorsport NZ M Grade Licence (minimum), plus having your car to Schedule A – including fire extinguisher mounted by a metal bracket.
 Approved overalls and helmet also apply.

 You then get a second go (same as above) on the same course and the best time out of those 2 courses will get carried through to the overall result.

-You will then repeat all of that on at least 3 seperate courses – meaning you will do at least 32 laps on the day!
+You will then repeat all of that on at least 3 separate courses – meaning you will do heaps of laps on the day!
 Excellent value for money.

 Points to note:

-* At Speed Events – Full cages or Half Cages aren’t compulsary.
+* At Circuit Sprint events – Full cages or Half Cages aren’t compulsory (unless your car is a convertible).
 However full rollcages & full harnesses are required if taking passengers.
-Although, having a cage is strongly recommended, and if you plan on regularly competing its something we recommend – for your wellbeing.
+Although, having a cage is strongly recommended, and if you plan on regularly competing its something we recommend – for your well-being.